RascalSoftware/RAT-Docs/source/tutorial/introduction.rst

 In our example, the layers can be either deuterated or hydrogenated, and the bulk water can either be D2O or ACMW.

 .. figure:: ../images/tutorial/LipidMonolayerAndParameters.png
-   :width: 1000
-   :align: center

-  Lipid Monolayer with attached `RAT` model parameters used in reflectivity calculations.
+   Lipid Monolayer alongside with slab model parameters used in reflectivity calculations.

 We are going to analyze our monolayer data using a standard `slab model <https://www.reflectometry.org/learn/3_reflectometry_slab_models/the_slab_model.html>`_.
 In this model, we approximate our experimental model as a series of layers with a known thickness, roughness, SLD and hydration.